TomGeorgi/Ubiquitous-Computing/Laboratory_One/Documentation.md

     Give a short overview and explain the most important functions and how does the Board work.

 -
-    The most important functions are `pinMode(A0, INPUT)` which configures a pin either as an output or an input.
+    The most important functions are `pinMode(...)` which configures a pin either as an output or an input.
 The functions `analogRead(...)` and `digitalRead(...)` are very important for sensing things and `digitalWrite(...)` and `analogWrite(...)` are important for driving actuators.

-    The board has a usb port which allows the microcontroller to be flashed
+    Besides the important IO pins the board has an USB port which allows the microcontroller to be flashed using the Arduino IDE.
+There is also an ISP Header for flashing the Arduino with an **I**n **S**ystem **P**rogrammer.
+This allows the Arduino to be flashed even when the USB Port/Flasher is broken.

 ## 3 LED Matrix as Terminal Output